-Hibari in Portola Valley
+Hibari in Portola Valley, California

 The video captures a close-up,静谧的 moment of tea preparation: a hand lifts the lid of a gray ceramic teapot placed on a wooden table, revealing steaming tea inside.
 A cup of tea with a lemon slice rests beside it, emphasizing the ritualistic and sensory nature of the experience.
 The shot is static, focusing on the teapot's texture, the steam rising, and the subtle details of the cup and lemon.
 There is no dialogue or ambient sound beyond the faintest hint of a single word 'YK' at the start, suggesting a personal or branded context.
 The scene is minimalist, with no visible people, signage, or environmental cues to indicate a specific location or venue.
 The composition is deliberate, highlighting the aesthetic of the teapot and the act of serving tea as a meditative, everyday ritual.